VY47/vit-attention-rollout-visualizer/README.md

- ViT Attention Rollout — Live Webcam Visualizer with LLM Explanations
+ ViT Attention Rollout - A Live Webcam Visualizer with LLM Explanations